openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Setting `limit_disclosure` property defined in [@!DIF.PresentationExchange] to `required`, enables selective release by instructing SIOP to submit only the data elements specified in the fields array.

+Note that if an RP wants to request user claims from another namespace, another `input_descriptor` object should be used, even if the namespaces belong to the same doctype.

 ### Presentation Response

 The response contains an ID Token and a VP token.
 In a following example a single ISO/IEC 18013-5:2021 mDL is returned as a VP Token.
 Note that a ISO/IEC 18013-5:2021 mDL could be encoded both in CBOR or JSON.